 COMBATTING STAR WARS OVERLOAD

 Since Disney released Star Wars: The Force Awakens in 2015, there has been one release per year.
 Rogue One: A Star Wars Story in 2016, Star Wars: The Last Jedi in 2017, Solo: A Star Wars Story in 2018, and Star Wars: Rise of Skywalker this year.
 That’s a lot of Star Wars.
-So, don’t blame Disney for telling fans that the next Star Wars movie won’t see the big screen until 2022.
+So, don’t blame Disney for telling fans that the next Star Wars movie won’t see the big screen for a few years.

 Kathleen Kennedy, president of LucasFilm and leader of the Star Wars franchise, has offered a few tidbits on life after the Skywalkers.
 “What we’ve been focused on the last five or six years is finishing the family saga around the Skywalkers,” she told the LA Times.
 “Now is the time to start thinking about how to segue into something new and different.”